Are you thinking about spending one day in Siena Italy?

 Torre Del Mangia is a tower located in this area that you can climb.
 Once you reach the top be prepared for the most beautiful view of the city!
 There are 400 steps so being in shape is a must!

-Clearly, not to be confused with the Piazza Del Duomo in Florence, Siena has it’s own church to brag about.
+Clearly, not to be confused with the Piazza Del Duomo in Florence, Siena has its own church to brag about.
 The Cathedral of Saint Mary of the Assumption is gorgeous.
 The Piazza Del Duomo gives a great view of this beautiful cathedral.
-It is a must see inside and out!
+It is a must-see on your one day in Siena.
+Both inside and out are gorgeous!

 The Cathedral is 9 Euros for adults and 3 Euros for children 7-11